-Net Position represents the difference between assets and liabilities.
-Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
-Net position legislation adopted by the Corporation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Net position represents the difference between all other elements on the statement of financial position.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
+Net position is reported as restricted when there are limitations imposed on its use either through enabling legislation adopted by the Corporation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 The Corporation's policy is to first apply restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
-No portion of the Corporation's net position was restricted at June 30, 2020.
+No portion of the Corporation's net position was restricted at June 30, 2020 or 2019.